Amanda Cartier: Racing career

-Cartier began her racing career in 2014 by spending two years racing Rotax 125 TAG karts in the Simraceway Arrive and Drive Series with 2nd overall place in the championship in 2015.
+Cartier began her racing career in 2014 by spending two years racing Rotax 125 TAG karts in the Simraceway Arrive and Drive Series with second overall place in the championship in 2015.
 She then furthered her training by completing the Simraceway Formula 3 School of Racing program located at Sonoma Raceway.

-Her F4 racing career started in 2019 when she made her professional racing debut running a half-season in the SCCA Pro Racing sanctioned Formula Pro USA Western Championships with the World Speed Motorsports team.
-She would go on to win two F4 Masters Class trophies at Sonoma Raceway, ending the season as F4 Masters Vice-Champion and an overall 6th place in the season points championship.
+Cartier's F4 racing career started in 2019 when she made her professional racing debut running a half-season in the SCCA Pro Racing sanctioned Formula Pro USA Western Championships with the World Speed Motorsports team.
+She would go on to win two F4 Masters Class trophies at Sonoma Raceway, ending the season as F4 Masters Vice-Champion and an overall sixth place in the season points championship.

-Currently, she had joined in the F4 U.S. Championship support race during the 2019 Formula 1 US Grand Prix at the Circuit of the Americas with two other women.
+Currently, Cartier had joined in the F4 U.S. Championship support race during the 2019 Formula 1 US Grand Prix at the Circuit of the Americas with two other women.
 She has announced to continue with Formula Pro USA Championships in 2020.